 The concept of human capital

 Individuals generate, retain and use knowledge and skill (human capital) and create intellectual capital.
-Their knowledge is enhanced by the interactions between them (social capital) and generates the institutionalized knowledge possessed by an organization (organizational capital).
-These concepts of human, intellectual, social and organizational capital are explained below.
+Their knowledge is enhanced by the interactions between them (social capital), and generates the institutionalized knowledge possessed by an organization (organizational capital).